Soonchunhyang University: Graduate School of Forensic Science

 The School was established to educate students theoretical and application methods of scientific crime investigation.
 The graduate program focuses on the application of the physical, bio-medical, and social sciences to the analysis and evaluation of physical evidence, human testimony and criminal suspects.
 As of 2014 the Graduate School of Forensic Science established a Master's program in Digital Forensic Science.

-Recent developments

-In June 2009, SCH was awarded a grant of US$25 million over a five-year period by the Ministry of Education, Science and Technology to establish the SCH Biopharmaceutical Human Resources Development Center.
-This new center supports several of SCH's major areas of study, including: